R1sh1m/Transfera/README.md

 ---

-## What is Transfera?
+## What it does

-Transfera is a local desktop application for **cryptographically verified media backup**.
-It transfers photos, videos, and audio from any source (local folders, iPhone, iPad, or USB-attached cameras) to an organised archive destination, whilst verifying every byte in transit before committing the files.
+Transfera is a Windows desktop app that transfers photos, videos, and documents from iPhones, Android phones, cameras, and USB drives to a folder on your PC.
+It skips duplicate files using content based hashing, organizes media by capture date, and generates thumbnails so you can preview what was imported.
+Everything runs locally, no cloud account, no internet connection, no subscription.

+### Two-Stage Verified Pipeline

-Transfera's **Two-Stage Verified Pipeline** ensures that no silent corruption ever reaches the destination:
+Transfera's pipeline ensures that no silent corruption ever reaches the destination:

 ```
 Source Files ──▶ [Hop 1: Cache] ──▶ [Hop 2: Archive] ──▶ Verified Backup